skharel/dynamodb-playground/notes.md

   2. Partition key and sort key _(Composite Primary Key)_: This type of key is composed of two attributes; first attribute is the partition key (hash key) and the second one is sort key (or range key).
 In this case, dyanamoDB calculates the hash value of the partition key of the in the same way as described for simple primary key; all items with the same partition key are then stored physically close together, ordered by sort key value.<br/> <br/> To _write an item_ to the table, DyanamoDB calculates the has value of the partition key to determine which partition should contain the item.
 Then in the partition, dyanmoDB stores the item together with the oher item that has same partition key in ascending order by sort key. <br/><br/> To read an items, you must specify its partition key value and sort key value.
 DyanmoDB calculats the partition key's has value, yielding the partition in which the item can be found.

-  - Read the literature choosing the right DynamoDB partition Key to learn about the Recommendations & Antipattern for partition keys.
+  - Note: Read the literature choosing the right DynamoDB partition Key to learn about the Recommendations & Antipattern for partition keys.

 #### Data types

 - [Literature](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.NamingRulesDataTypes.html#HowItWorks.DataTypes)
+- Scalar
+- Document
+- List

-**Scalar**
+##### **Scalar**

 - to represent only one values
 - String